Village: Malaysia and Singapore

 Kampung is a term used in Malaysia, (sometimes spelling kampong or kompong in the English language) for "a Malay hamlet or village in a Malay-speaking country".
 In Malaysia, a kampung is determined as a locality with 10,000 or fewer people.
 Since historical times, every Malay village came under the leadership of a penghulu (village chief), who has the power to hear civil matters in his village (see Courts of Malaysia for more details).

-A Malay village typically contains a "masjid" (mosque) or "surau", paddy fields and Malay houses on stilts.
+A Malay village typically contains a mosque or surau, paddy fields and Malay houses on stilts.
 Malay and Indonesian villagers practice the culture of helping one another as a community, which is better known as "joint bearing of burdens" (gotong royong).
-They are family-oriented (especially the concept of respecting one's family [particularly the parents and elders]), courtesy and practice belief in God ("Tuhan") as paramount to everything else.
+They are family-oriented (especially the concept of respecting one's family [particularly the parents and elders]), courtesy and practice belief in God as paramount to everything else.
 It is common to see a cemetery near the mosque.
 In Sarawak and East Kalimantan, some villages are called 'long', primarily inhabited by the Orang Ulu.

 Malaysian kampung were once aplenty in Singapore but there are almost no remaining kampung villages; the very few to have survived until today are mostly on outlying islands surrounding mainland Singapore, such as Pulau Ubin.
 Mainland Singapore used to have many kampung villages but modern developments and rapid urbanisation works have seen them bulldozed away; Kampong Lorong Buangkok is the last surviving village on the country's mainland.

 The term "kampung", sometimes spelled "kampong", is one of many Malay words to have entered common usage in Malaysia and Singapore.
 Locally, the term is frequently used to refer to either one's hometown or a rural village, depending on the intended context.